Life with Attachments

-I am grateful to those doctors, Dr. Timothy George (LVAD surgeon), Dr. David Rawitscher (cardiologist), Dr. David Rosenstein (hospitalist), Dr. Ryan Mandel, Dr. Adam Shapira, Dr. David Schwartz, Dr. Jessie George, Dr. Howard Kussman, the many other doctors who monitored and tested, the nurses, and other hospital staff who have given their best, and especially to those who made me feel appreciated and worthy of their care.
+Thanks to the doctors, Dr. Timothy George (LVAD surgeon), Dr. David Rawitscher (cardiologist), Dr. David Rosenstein (hospitalist), Dr. Ryan Mandel, Dr. Adam Shapira, Dr. David Schwartz, Dr. Jessie George, Dr. Howard Kussman, Dr. Scott Biedermann, Dr. Marguerite Broyles, Dr. Anupam Verma, the many other doctors who monitored and tested, the nurses, and other hospital staff who have given their best, and especially to those who made me feel appreciated and worthy of their care.
 Dr. Mukesh Sheth had been my cardiologist for over fifteen years and his associate, Aravind Gangasani, had cared for my well-being at times.
 Some of those who gave their best were at Texoma Medical Center in Denison, Texas.
 The two EMT’s who transported me to Plano Heart Hospital in the ambulance were exceptionally caring, as though transporting me and other patients was more than just a job, lives rested in their care, and my life was worthy of their best.
 I am grateful to all the doctors who came before these, who were not only indulging a career, but were practicing the art of medicine, a vocation of service to which they were called that engaged their careful attention and care.

 I was welcomed to the fifth floor of Plano Heart Hospital, already registered (of course there would later be other paperwork) and quickly attended by a night shift nurse Shaiju (sp?) as I was moved into the room that would be my home for the next month.
 During my time there, before, during, and after surgery, I was attended by caring doctors, nurses, and hospital staff.
 I failed to get every name of every person who gave me their extraordinary attention and care, but I list some here that I remember, not that the others were not also important and caring, but because I was unable to keep records and my memory was quite overwhelmed by the number of people who I can call “caregivers.”
 Included among those who took special care were dieticians, housekeeping, nursing techs, therapists, nutritionists, food services, LVAD ambassador, and administrators.